Xtrah/IT2810-P4/README.md

 Our goal was a file structure which supports maintainability and where you can find functionality exactly where you expect to find it.

+- `assets` contains images used in the application
 - `components` contains components which have been extracted for easier read or are reused.
 - `navigations` contains the logic for navigation.
 - `screens` contains components which are parents for a route.